Jerrauld Jones: Political career

 In 1987, Jones was elected to the Virginia House of Delegates from the 89th District when the incumbent, Yvonne Miller, chose to run for the state senate instead.
 He was reelected seven times, and eventually became a member of the Rules Committee.

 In 2001, Jones ran in the Democratic primary for Lieutenant Governor of Virginia.
 He finished third behind the eventual winner, Richmond Mayor Tim Kaine, and Delegate Alan Diamonstein of Newport News.
 Following this defeat, he ran for reelection to the House, winning his eighth term in November.

 In June 2002, Governor Mark Warner appointed Jones state Director of Juvenile Justice until 2005.
 In this capacity he oversaw all adjudicated youths in the juvenile detention system in Virginia.

 Judicial career

 In 2005, then-Governor Warner appointed Jones a judge of the Norfolk Juvenile and Domestic Relations Court.
-In December 2008, Governor Kaine appointed him to fill a vacancy on the Norfolk Circuit Court.
+In October 2008, Governor Kaine appointed him to fill a vacancy on the Norfolk Circuit Court.
 Jones was elected to a full eight-year term by the legislature during the 2009 General Assembly session and re-elected for a second 8-year term during the 2017 General Assembly session.
+Amid ongoing health issues, Jones opted to retire from the Norfolk Circuit Court in 2024.
+Jones' widow Lyn, who was still his wife at the time of his, currently serves in the Norfolk circuit court as well, serving as the Chief Judge of the Norfolk Juvenile and Domestic Relations District Court.

 Death

 Jones died May 31, 2025, at the age of 70.
+In November 2025, Jones would be honored by his son Jay in his victory speech after winning the 2025 Virginia Attorney General election.
+His widow Lyn, herself a judge, would afterwards swear their son Jay, who became the first Black Virginia Attorney General, into office on January 17, 2026.On March 4, 2026, a Virginia Senate resolution honoring Jones would be introduced by Virginia state senator R. Creigh Deeds and soon afterwards get passed by the Virginia Senate on March 10, 2026.